sensebox/books-v2/README.md

 gitbook install   # only required once gitbook serve
 ```
+Due to outsourcing the pictures used in all books to the gh-pages branch you will not be able to see pictures in your local live preview.

 #### Render to disk
 GitBook provides the output formats `website`, `pdf` and `ebook`.